foundriesio/docs/source/user-guide/device-gateway-pki/device-gateway-pki.rst

 First, a command calls the API to initialize a Factory PKI, which performs the following actions:

 - Verify if the Factory PKI was already initialized, and fail if a user attempts to initialize an already initialized PKI.
-- Generates a server-side crypto-key for the ref:`tls-crt` and returns a Certificate Signing Request (CSR) for it.
+- Generates a server-side crypto-key for the :ref:`tls-crt` and returns a Certificate Signing Request (CSR) for it.
-- Optionally generates a server-side crypto-key for the ref:`online-ca` and returns a CSR for it.
+- Optionally generates a server-side crypto-key for the :ref:`online-ca` and returns a CSR for it.
-- Optionally generates a server-side crypto-key for the ref:`est-tls-crt` and returns a CSR for it.
+- Optionally generates a server-side crypto-key for the :ref:`est-tls-crt` and returns a CSR for it.

 Once the ``fioctl keys ca create`` command receives a response, it performs the following actions: